Astros 2 immaculate innings, Maldonado 3 RBIs to beat Texas

 The Astros sent 11 batters to the plate in the first inning.
 Fill-in starter Tyson Miller (0-1) was gone after No. 9 batter Maldonado’s double for a 6-0 lead, and the pitcher was sent back to Triple-A Round Rock after the game.

-Miller was a replacement call-up from Round Rock when the Rangers put Glenn Otto on the COVID-19-related injured list, only hours before the right-hander was to start a series opener Friday night against the White Sox.
-Miller threw 2 1/3 innings in relief against the Chicago White Sox, but got the start against the Astros when Otto’s spot in the rotation came up again.
+Miller was a replacement call-up from Round Rock when the Rangers put Glenn Otto on the COVID-19-related injured list hours before he was to start a series opener Friday night against the White Sox.
+Miller threw 2 1/3 innings in relief in Chicago, but got the start against the Astros when Otto’s spot in the rotation came up again.

 ”Tyson, you could tell was just a little off, wasn’t really commanding the baseball at all.
 Fell behind, really didn’t really get much swing and miss,” Texas manager Chris Woodard said. ”You start down 6-0, it takes the wind out of your sails little bit.”